ronkok/Hurmet/docs/en/manual.md

     A column of numbers can be assigned a unit of measure.

     Data frame literals are written between double backtick delimiters.
-The text between the backticks must be written in CSV (which once meant comma-separated values, but Hurmet uses pipe-separated values) format.
+The text between the backticks must be written in CSV format.
+(CSV once meant comma-separated values.)

+    Instead of commas, Hurmet data is separated by either tabs or pipes, i.e., `|`.
     Numbers must use a dot decimal.
 The second row may contain units of measure.
 The first column will be indexed if the first word is “name” or “index”.

     Here’s an example of CSV input: